AppSyntax/PMRC/README.md

-# Components Directory
+# Layouts Directory

-This is a components reserved directory.
+This is a layouts reserved directory.